ImperialCollegeLondon/sharpy/docs/source/content/contributing.md

 _Credit: Vincent Driessen https://nvie.com/posts/a-successful-git-branching-model/_

 Therefore, attending to this model our branches have the following versions of the code:
-* `master`: latest stable release - paired with the appropriate tag.
+* `main`: latest stable release - paired with the appropriate tag.
 * `develop`: latest stable development build.
 Features get merged to develop.
 * `rc-**`: release candidate branch.
 Prior to releasing tests are performed on this branch.
 * `dev_doc`: documentation development branch.
 All work relating to documentation gets done here.